microsoft/coyote/docs/_learn/overview/faq.md

 Depends on what programming model and concurrency APIs you used for developing your existing system because, for Coyote testing to work, it needs to understand the [non-determinism](../core/non-determinism) in your system.
-In some cases, this may be as simple as replacing the `Task` type with [`ControlledTask`](../programming-models/async/overview).
+In some cases, this may be as simple as replacing the `System.Threading.Tasks.Task` type with [`Microsoft.Coyote.Tasks.Task`](../programming-models/async/overview).
 In other cases, you would also have to model additional non-determinism, such as timers and external services.
 In general, we recommend using Coyote in early stages of development.
 <br/><br/>

 #### How is Coyote being maintained and what level of support can we expect?